Jim Hurtubise: Championship Car career

 obsolete several years before.
 The engine failed on the first lap, and he finished last.

-In 1966, he entered a rear-engined car, which was taking over from the front-engined roadsters as the standard for the race, and finished 17th.
+In 1966, he entered a rear-engine car, which was taking over from the front-engine roadsters as the standard for the race, and finished 17th.

+The Mallard

-After failing to qualify in 1967, in 1968 he ran the last front engined car to date in the race.
-He owned and had built the car himself, and named it the "Mallard".
-He claimed the car was lighter than previous roadsters, which would allow it to be competitive with the rear-engine cars.
+After failing to qualify in 1967, in 1968 he ran the last front-engine car to date in the race.
+He and his brother Pete designed and built the new roadster in their garage, naming it the "Mallard".
+He claimed the car was lighter than previous roadsters, which would allow it to be competitive with the other rear-engine cars.

-From 1969 through 1971, he would continued to attempt to qualify the roadster, but failed to make the field, which was now fully rear-engined cars.
+From 1969 through 1971, he would continue to attempt to qualify with the roadster, but failed to make the field, which was now fully rear-engine cars.